pptr3/kpi6-test/README.md

 `python app.py`

 then the server starts.
-To see this amazing application, open a browser and type:
+To see this amazing application, open a browser and type in the bar address:

 `localhost:5000`